-B.A.(Hons)'67, M.A.’69, LL.B.’71 M.Ed.’74, LL.D.’03.
+BA(Hons)'67, MA'69, LLB'71 MEd'74, LLD'03.
 Queen’s Law Scholarship and Graduate McLaughlin Scholarship.
-Previously: lecturer Queen’s Law School, Commerce, MBA programmes, CEO and Chairman UTDC group (Lavalin-Bombardier), SAGIT Committee for NAFTA, Board Kingston General Hospital, School of Medicine Review Committee for Cancer Research Institute, Chair Dean’s Steering Committee for Queen’s Law School, CEO of Ontario Medical Association (OMA).
-Currently: Queen’s Board of Trustees; Audit and Risk and Governance and Nominating Committees, Chair Student Health and Safety Task Force, member of Joint Board/Senate Retreat Planning Group, Chairman Queen’s Human Mobility Research Centre, Chairman of the Atrial Fibrillation Association of Canada.
+Previously: lecturer Queen’s Law School, Commerce, MBA programmes, CEO and Chairman UTDC group (Lavalin-Bombardier), SAGIT Committee for NAFTA, Board Kingston General Hospital, School of Medicine Review Committee for Cancer Research Institute, Chair Dean’s Steering Committee for Queen’s Law School, CEO of Ontario Medical Association (OMA), Queen’s Board of Trustees Audit and Risk Committee, Student Health and Safety Task Force (Chair), Board/Senate Retreat Planning Group.
+Currently: Queen’s Board of Trustees Governance and Nominating Committee, Queen’s University Council Program Committee, Chairman Queen’s Human Mobility Research Centre, Chairman of the Atrial Fibrillation Association of Canada.
 Elected by the University Council to the Board of Trustees - current term to 2015.
 Current term on University Council to 2015.

-B.A.'69, M.D.'71.
+BA'69, MD'71.
 Senior Scientist, Sunnybrook Research Institute.
 Medical Oncologist, Sunnybrook Odette Cancer Centre.
-Departmental Division Director, Medical Oncology and Professor, Department of Medicine, University of Toronto, Fellow of the Royal College of Physicians and Surgeons of Canada, involved in fund-raising activities for the New Queen's Medical Building, Volunteer as Chair of the Management Committee Canadian Breast Cancer Research Initiative 1999-02.
-Winner O. Harold Warwick Award for Cancer Control from the Canadian Cancer Society and the National Cancer Institute of Canada 2005, Board Member of Canadian Breast Cancer Foundation (CBCF) Ontario Division (2010-12).
+Departmental Division Director, Medical Oncology and Professor, Department of Medicine, University of Toronto, Member of the Queen’s University Council (2003-present).
+Contributed to Council Reform and Program Committee.
+Active in fund-raising for the Queen's University Faculty of Medicine.
+Board Member and Vice Chair of the Research Health Care Advisory Committee of the Canadian Breast Cancer Foundation (CBCF) Ontario Division (2010-15).
+Honored with a 2015 Women of Action Award by the Israeli Cancer Research Fund.
+Grandmother of three.
 Current term to 2015.

-B.Com.'06, MBA'11 (Harvard); Chief Operating Officer, Global Infrastructure Initiative (GII) with McKinsey & Company.
+BCom'06, MBA'11 (Harvard); Chief Operating Officer, Global Infrastructure Initiative (GII) with McKinsey & Company.
 Former consultant (Engagement Manager) with McKinsey & Company.
 Former Senior Management Associate with Bridgewater Associates.
 Former consultant with Monitor Group.
 Board of Directors of Students Offering Support.
 Past member of North York YMCA Regional Council board.
 Named "Volunteer of the Year" by YMCA of Greater Toronto.
 Section President (Class President) at Harvard Business School.
-Queen's activities included Academics Commissioner, Queen's Commerce Society ('04-'05); Queen's Student-Faculty liaison ('02-'03); Debater, Queen's Debating Union ('02-'06).
+Queen's activities included Academics Commissioner, Queen's Commerce Society (2004–05); Queen's Student-Faculty liaison (2002–03); Debater, Queen's Debating Union (2002–06).
 Current term to 2017.

 BA/BPHE'75, BEd'76, LLB'80.
 Partner, Osler, Hoskin & Harcourt LLP.
 Past Chair, Canadian and Ontario Bar Association, Trusts and Estates Sections.
 Gael Leader 1972.
 Secretary, Queen’s Law Students’ Society 1978–79.
 Married to Kenneth G. Hood, LLB'80.
 Mother of Graham A. Hood, BA(Hon)'07, MPA'08 and Julia C. Hood, BA(Hon)'10.
 Current term to 2015.

-B.Sc.(Eng)'06, B.A.’06, M.Sc.(Eng)'08.
+BSc(Eng)'06, BA'06, MSc(Eng)'08.
 Transportation Engineer for BA Group.
 Tom was active as a representative to the Engineering Society and the A.M.S., serving both as deputy speaker.
 A former Campus Bookstore (QUESSI) Director and Chair of Finance, Tom wrote for the Journal, competed on the engineering rugby team, and volunteered with outreach projects.
-As a SGPS member helped rewrite the society by-laws.
+As an SGPS member helped rewrite the society by-laws.
 Also a former Clark Hall Pub business manager, Tom worked for Science Quest and is the current Sci05 President.
-Current term to 2016.
+Current term to 2016